NIH Guidelines

 Considering Sex as a Biological Variable

 NIH is committed not only to supporting rigorous science that advances fundamental biomedical knowledge but also to using that knowledge to improve health outcomes.
-During fiscal year 2014, about half of all NIH-supported clinical research participants were female.
+During Fiscal Year 2014, about half of all NIH-supported clinical research participants were female.

 NIH now expects sex to be considered as a biological variable in all NIH-funded vertebrate animal and human studies.
 The policy requires that investigators account for the possible role of sex as a biological variable, beginning with the development of the research questions and study design and continuing through data analyses and reporting.
 Applications proposing to study only one sex must support the exclusion of the other sex with strong justification from the relevant scientific literature, preliminary data, or other pertinent considerations.